pjungwir/pg-temporal-talk-2020/slides.md

 Note:

-- But actually I think I could rip out all these executor changes, if only I could implement the secondary INSERTs in a trigger.
+- And actually I think I could rip out all these executor changes, if only I could implement the secondary INSERTs in a trigger.
   - We saw how FKs use hidden triggers already.
   - This would also be an AFTER ROW trigger.
-  - I just need some way to tell the trigger how was in the FOR PORTION OF clause,
+  - I just need some way to tell the trigger what was in the FOR PORTION OF clause,
     - and whether that clause was even used.
       - It needs to know whether this a temporal UPDATE/DELETE or a normal one.
+      - Right now there's no way to do that.

 - This struct is info that gets passed to every trigger function.
+  - In C you get this struct directly.
-  - In plpgsql triggers these are available as `TG_*` variables.
+  - In plpgsql these are available as `TG_*` variables.
-- Add the FOR PORTION OF to the trigger struct.
+- So what if we added the FOR PORTION OF target to the struct?
   - Maybe it should be a Datum instead?
+    - That feels more correct to me.
     - If so then I need a second field saying whether it's NULL (i.e. FOR PORTION OF wasn't used).

+- My current patch has the executor node approach, but I plan to try out this trigger approach instead.
+  - Let me know what you think!

 # Thanks!

 https://github.com/pjungwir/pg-temporal-talk-2020

+Note:

+- These slides are available on Github.
+- If you have any feedback or questions I'd be glad to hear it.